joel-karr/dontthinkwhenyoucode/Preface.md

 What I didn't realize early in my career and what almost nobody teaches software engineers directly is that this problem isn't about coding at all.
 It's about how we think before we code.

 Over years of projects, mistakes, rewrites, hiring, scaling teams, responding to production outages, and navigating some truly terrifying deadlines, I kept seeing the same patterns emerge.
 What separated great engineers from everyone else wasn't knowledge.
-It wasn't even raw intelligence. <author>another spot where I think it makes sense to use this "its not this, its that", but let me know what you think</author>
+It wasn't even raw intelligence.

 It was the ability to convert ambiguous product requests into clear, executable task templates that make good decisions feel automatic.